The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 By taking into account the propagation time of the muon, the time window is determined by the transverse distance between optical modules with respect to the muon direction.
-The nearest\nobreakdashes-neighbour principle can thus be applied to optical modules that are apart by distances up to the size of the detector.
+The nearest\nobreakdashes-neighbour principle can thus be applied in two dimensions to optical modules that are far apart in the other dimension.
 For a shower, the time window in equation \ref{eq:causality} increases up to the point that the distance between optical modules is equal to the assumed range of light.
 Beyond that point, the time window decreases because the signal should originate from somewhere in between the optical modules.
 This counteracts the volumetric increase of the number of optical modules with the distance.
 The reduced number of optical modules and time window lower the probability of an accidental coincidence by a factor of about $100$.
 As a result, the rate of accidental triggers is reduced by a factor of $100^{m - 1}$ for a minimal number of hits to trigger an event equal to $m$.\\[\baselineskip] The time windows for ARCA as a function of the distance between optical modules are shown in figure \ref{fig:causality} for the different causality criteria.
 For ORCA, the same features as in figure \ref{fig:causality} apply but the distances are shorter and time windows smaller.
 Finally, a small amount of extra time is added to accommodate various uncertainties.
-This extra time is typically set to $25~\mathrm{ns}$.\\[\baselineskip]
+A suitable value for this extra time is $25~\mathrm{ns}$.\\[\baselineskip]

 As a result of the application of a cylinder to the selection of optical modules and the restriction of the causality relation, the neutrino telescope is pointed to a position on the sky with a field\nobreakdashes-of\nobreakdashes-view of about $0.1~\mathrm{sr}$.
 To increase the field\nobreakdashes-of\nobreakdashes-view, a grid of approximately equidistant directions is used.
 With a spacing of $10~\mathrm{deg}$, the full sky is covered using about 200 directions.\\[\baselineskip]